Leadership as a Continuum Model - Explained

 - Economics, Finance, & Analytics

-What is Leadership as a Continuum Model of Leadership?
+What is Leadership as a Continuum Model?

 This model was proposed by Robert Tannenbaum and Warren Schmidt, who detailed numerous leadership styles ranging from highly-autocratic to very laissez-faire.
 The styles include: